dukang4655/Invariant-Matching-Property/README.md

 IMP_inv_training.m: The IMP procedure for training.
 IMP_training.m: The IMP_inv procedure for training.
-IMP_testing.m: The testing algorihtm for IMP and IMP_inv. run_example.m: Run examples of Experiment A-3.
+IMP_testing.m: The testing algorithm for IMP and IMP_inv. run_example.m: Run examples of Experiment A-3.